redeclipse/redeclipse.github.io/docs/editing/Entities-other.md

 An entity can be created through usage of either the menu or console commands.
 To create an entity, you first have to be in edit mode.

 - Using the menu:

   Open the main menu with 'ESC'.
 Click on the "Editing" item.
 Go to the third tab of the submenu, labeled "ents".
 You can see some entity commands and a list of all the entities on this tab.
 By clicking on an item in the entity list, you can create it.
 Once an item is clicked, a command appears where you can change properties of the entity.
 Confirm the creation with 'RETURN' or cancel it with 'ESC'.

 - Using console commands.

-Open the Console with the Tilde Key (~) or Forward Slash (/) or open the chat with 'T'.
+  Open the Console with the Tilde Key (`~`) or Forward Slash (`/`) or open the chat with '`T`'.

-Use the /newent command to create a new light entity.
-Don't forget to enter the Forward Slash (/) if you opened the chat.
+  Use the `/newent` command to create a new light entity.
+Don't forget to enter the Forward Slash (`/`) if you opened the chat.

   `/newent light 300 180 180 180`

-...This will create a Light Entity with a *radius* of 300 and *Red Green and Blue Values* of 180.
+  ...This will create a Light Entity with a *radius* of `300` and *Red Green and Blue Values* of `180`.
 This will give a medium-sized white/grey light.

 ## Entity Properties